What can you look forward to if you choose to study Electronic Engineering at the fab institution which is the University of York?

 Finally, for me, one of the best things about Electronic Engineering at York is the opportunities available to you.

 From opportunities to represent your cohort as a Course Rep to working on research with members of staff, there’s plenty to throw yourself into.
 Both of these I have done myself.
-As a result, my support network within the Department has grown exponentially.
-Staff will begin to recognise you, you’ll get to know the ins and outs of the Department, and you’ll get to mingle with students in other years.
-Whilst most of the staff here are very friendly in the first place as mentioned earlier, you feel much more ingrained in the departmental community when they remember your name too!
+As a result, my support network has grown exponentially.
+Staff will begin to recognise you, you’ll get to know the ins and outs of your subject, and you’ll get to mingle with students in other years.
+Whilst most of the staff here are very friendly in the first place as mentioned earlier, you feel much more ingrained in the academic community when they remember your name too!

 I know the choice seems daunting, but I hope by reading this some of your anxieties have disappeared.
 Although I have only discussed three things you can look forward to if you choose Electronic Engineering here at York, there are so many more, and choosing York would not be a mistake.